Laharisrikotipalli/oauth2-auth-service/README.md

 For millions of users:

-Horizontal scaling using Docker/Kubernetes
+-Horizontal scaling using Docker/Kubernetes

-Read replicas for PostgreSQL
+-Read replicas for PostgreSQL

-Redis clustering
+-Redis clustering

-Token revocation lists
+-Token revocation lists

 CDN for OAuth redirects
 ---